 Picaridin Insect Repellent

-Sawyer Premium Picaridin Insect Repellent, also known as the Fisherman’s Formula, has a similar effect to DEET, yet is safer on gear and equipment.
-At 20% active ingredient picaridin; this long lasting topical insect repellent is effective up to 8 hours against mosquitoes, ticks, biting flies, gnats, chiggers and fleas.
+Sawyer Picaridin Insect Repellent has a similar effect to DEET, yet it won’t harm gear and equipment.
+Picaridin repels mosquitoes and ticks like DEET but it also repels biting flies, stable flies, black flies, gnat, chiggers, and sand flies.
+At 20% active ingredient Picaridin; this long lasting topical insect repellent is effective up to 14 hours (lotion) and 12 hours (spray) against mosquitoes and ticks, and up to 8 hours against biting flies, gnats, chiggers, and sand flies.

-- Picaridin is actually more effective at repelling biting flies than DEET, which makes it a great option for fishing
+- Picaridin is more effective at repelling biting flies than DEET

-- Our Picaridin Repellent will not harm gear or equipment.
+- Sawyer Picaridin Repellent will not harm gear or equipment

 [SP544] – 4 oz. spray

 Because of the way they slow down the evaporation of the DEET, lotions always last considerably longer than sprays of comparable DEET concentrations.
 Sprays have the advantage of being able to be applied to clothing.
 Sprays remain effective much longer on clothing than on skin.
 Since repellents work as a 3″ barrier, clothing applications can often protect 6″ of exposed skin and significantly reduce your usage on skin.
 Our recommendation: DEET lotion on skin and Permethrin spray on clothing.

 Yes, but with some effects.
 Repellents are designed to create a vapor barrier above the skin.
 Good sunscreens are designed to work below the skin.
 Wearing both usually compromises both functions especially when sprays are used.
 A Controlled Release Insect Repellent lotion is the most compatible topical repellent for a sunscreen.